We are currently closed and hope to reopen in February. Keep an eye on our website and social media for updates.

-We’re excited to welcome you back to the MAC with a wonderful new exhibition programme and we hope you’ll grab a coffee and a bun while you’re here.
-We’ve missed you, because you make the MAC what it is.
+We’ll be excited to welcome you back to the MAC then when we’ll be continuing with the three current exhibitions until 14 February.
+We hope you’ll grab a coffee and a bun while you’re here too.
+We miss you because you make the MAC what it is.
 Some things are different to how they were before; but others, such as the quality of our welcome, are just the same.

 We’ve been working hard behind the scenes and making some changes to how we do things.
-We’ve reopened with carefully planned social distancing and safety measures in place – keep scrolling for all the details.
+We reopened in September 2020 with carefully planned social distancing and safety measures in place and will continue with these measures in February – keep scrolling for all the details.
 We’ve also ticketed our exhibitions to help us manage visitor numbers.Pre-book your gallery visit

 The MAC has been awarded the ‘We’re Good to Go’ industry-standard mark, certifying that we are adhering to the respective Government and public health guidance, have carried out a COVID-19 risk assessment and have the required processes in place to welcome you back.